Hilal92/SoundRecorder/README.md

 </p>

-**Requirements:**

-- User can record sound
-- User can rename a recorded sound file
-- User can delete a recorded sound file
-- User can enable high quality recording
-- User can have more than one recorded sound file
-- User can open recorded sound files
-- User should be notified after sound recorded
-- App should have Spanish and French language support

 **You have 2 goals:**
-- Preparing test cases
+- Preparing test cases for app
-- Implementing them
+- Implementing 5 of them

 **Important Points:**
 - Fork repo and start with new one